xinge008/Cylinder3D/README.md

 ## Spconv
-Currently some issues can occur with newer versions of Spconv.
-Version 2.2.3 or lower recommended.
+Some issues can occur with newer versions of Spconv 2.x.
+If you get an error, that precompiled functions are not found, make sure you do not have duplicates of the package cumm-[cuda version].
+If issues persists, spconv version 2.2.3 or lower is recommended.

 ## TODO
 - [ ] PyTorch 2.0 support